On {\L}ojasiewicz Inequalities and the Effective Putinar's Positivstellensatz: Introduction

 We apply the above {\L}ojasiewicz Inequality to three functions vanishing on $S$, namely the function $F(x)$ defined in \eqref{eq:defF}, the semi-algebraic distance to $S$, denoted $G(x)$ and defined in \eqref{eq:defG}, and the Euclidean distance function to $S$ denoted $E(x)$.
 The Euclidean distance to $S$, denoted $E(x)$, plays an auxiliary but fundamental role.

 In Theorem \ref{thm:main_theorem}, under the Constraint Qualification Conditions assumption, we give the {\L}ojasiewicz Inequality bound on $E(x)$ in terms of $G(x)$.
-It is known by \cite{baldi_moment_2021} that in this case $L=1$ and we give in Theorem \ref{thm:main_theorem} an explicit bound on the {\L}ojasiewicz constant.
-While the case of convex inequalities has been analyzed in the optimization community in \cite{lewis_error_1998}, we don't not know another place where the {\L}ojasiewicz constant has been studied for general $\vb g$.
+It is known by \cite{baldi_moment_2021} that in this case $L=1$, and we give in Theorem \ref{thm:main_theorem} an explicit bound on the {\L}ojasiewicz constant.
+While the case of convex inequalities has been analyzed in the optimization community in \cite{lewis_error_1998}, the authors do not know any other reference where the {\L}ojasiewicz constant has been studied for general $\vb g$.

+{We also remark that the \L ojasiewicz inequality has been used to solve other problems in semialgebraic geometry constructively.
+For instance, in \cite{AverkovBröcker+2012+447+459} the \L ojasiewicz inequality is used to obtain bounds on the minimal number of polynomial inequalities defining a basic, closed semialgebraic set, in particular for the case of polyhedra.}

-Finally let us recall that the {\L}ojasiewicz Inequality for the distance function to the zero set of a polynomial or a real analytic function is the original one and was introduced in the polynomial case by Hörmander \cite{hormander_1958} and in the analytic case by {\L}ojasiewicz \cite{lojasiewicz_1959}, in both cases to show the divisibility of Schwartz distributions by these functions.
+Finally, let us recall that the {\L}ojasiewicz Inequality for the distance function to the zero set of a polynomial or a real analytic function is the original one and was introduced in the polynomial case by Hörmander \cite{hormander_1958} and in the analytic case by {\L}ojasiewicz \cite{lojasiewicz_1959}, in both cases to show the divisibility of Schwartz distributions by these functions.
 Therefore such an inequality is sometimes called Hörmander-{\L}ojasiewicz Inequality.